-Individuals losing a pet should notify the Animal Services Department at shelter@bcgov.net or 843-255-5010.
+Individuals whose pets go missing should notify the Animal Services Department at shelter@bcgov.net or 843-255-5010.
 The public is also welcome to post a photo of lost or found animals on the department's Facebook page.
 For more Fourth of July pet safety tips, click here.